ppodhajski/blender_28_mod/README.md

+![](https://www.antillevisuals.com/technical-research/cycles_mod_splines_as_hair.jpg)

 # Render splines using Cycles hair primitives

-![](https://www.antillevisuals.com/technical-research/cycles_mod_splines_as_hair.jpg)

 ## Features
 This is a Cycles modification that allows you to skip meshing splines entirely and render them as hair.
 Needless to say, with this method you can render *lots* of them (hello large-scale).
-Splines to hair:
+1. Splines to hair:
 Render all splines within a curve object as hair in one click in the UI, also easily scriptable.
-Radii variation:
+2. Radius variation:
-If you modify the radius at each point of your spline or b-spline, this will be affect the hair (see image above).
+Splines are rendered with their radii so this is more than simple tapering hair.
-Per-spline material:
+3. Per-spline material:
 This modification allows to have per-spline materials.
 You need to add the materials to the curve object and then set the material_index of each spline.
-Value (beta):
+4. Two custom values on spline points:
 In the Hair Info node of Cycles, the Value slot is now added.
-It allows you to pass a value per spline point to the weight_softbody property and use it for modulating materials.
-You may pass any float between 0.5 and 100 to weight_softbody attribute of spline or b-spline points.
-Why weight_softbody?
-Because this is the only shared property between b-splines and splines in Blender.
-A real "value" property could be added later.
+It allows you to pass a float value per spline point to the `value` property and use it for modulating materials.
+*Warning* Do not open save your file with another version of Blender or custom values will be lost!
+You've been warned.

 ## How to use it?
 You need to compile Blender with these sources.
 You need to have git installed on your system or skip step 1 and download sources from github.